David-Desmaisons/ComposableAsync/README.md

 	var factory = FactoryBuilder.GetTaskBasedFactory();
 ```

-This option may be helpfull if you want no concurrency for given actors but don't want to allocate a dedicated thread for them.
+This option may be helpful if you want no concurrency for given actors but don't want to allocate a dedicated thread for them.

 ####  SynchronizationContextFactory

-SynchronizationContextFactory factory instanciate actors that will use the current synchronization context as the threading context.
-This means that if you instanciate a SynchronizationContextFactory in an UI thread (WPF or Windows Form), all the calls of the corresponding actors will happens in the same UI thread.
+SynchronizationContextFactory factory instantiate actors that will use the current synchronization context as the threading context.
+This means that if you instantiate a SynchronizationContextFactory in an UI thread (WPF or Windows Form), all the calls of the corresponding actors will happens in the same UI thread.

 ```CSharp
 	var factory = new SynchronizationContextFactory();